- Type: Home computer

 I got two Amiga 500’s in my collection, and some official expansions for it: The A590 harddrive, which also adds up to 2 MB additional RAM and the “prototype” A690 CDROM (relabeled A570 when in retail).
 The A570 turns the Amiga 500 into an Commodore CDTV compatible system (read about my CDTV here).
 I also got external floppy drives, the A501 (an very common internal 512 KB RAM expansion) and other stuff.

-Getting 1 MB chip RAM: The motherboard can be modified to relocate the trap-door RAM.
+Upgrade to 1 MB chip RAM: The motherboard can be modified to relocate the trap-door RAM.
 This RAM is mapped as “slow RAM” (pseudo fast RAM) by default.
 “Slow-RAM” shares the memory bus for the co-processors, but only CPU can access it.
 Its possible to relocate this into the chip RAM (multipurpose RAM/graphics RAM) memory pool, provided a compatible “Agnus” chip is fitted on the motherboard.
 Luckily, one of my two Amiga 500 (1.3 Kickstart) had the latest revision of the motherboard which have the “Fat Agnus”, so I didn’t had to get another Agnus chip.
 The modification is only to cut traces in two places and solder in one place.
 My Amiga 500 now got 1 MB chip RAM.

-Internal disk drive: One of my A500’s had a faulty floppy drive, I first cleaned the read head without any success.
+Replace floppy drive: One of my A500’s had a faulty floppy drive, I first cleaned the read head without any success.
 I then replaced the floppy drive with another floppy drive I bought.
 It now works fine.

 A690/A570 CDROM: I got the A690 which is a prototype of the A570 CD ROM.
 The A690 was the assigned model name of the units sent out to the developer houses before the official release.
 When released, it was relabeled the A570.
 The A690 was really beaten up when I first got it and was not working at all, it also missed its brick power supply.